by Jim Putman: It is both the job and privilege of every Christian to be a disciple of Jesus. And part of that job is the call to disciple others.

 You can disciple someone without holding a Bible degree – Jesus did a good job of demonstrating that by the men he chose to be his disciples.
 You may say – “But they were discipled by the Son of God, he didn’t need a Bible degree!” and that is true.
 But they went on to disciple others, and the people they discipled went on to make more disciples.

 Discipling others may not require a degree, but it does require a process.
 And as the greatest disciple-maker in history, Jesus left us with a great example to follow.
 As I study Jesus’ approach, one of the keys to his success was that he was an intentional leader.

-Disciple-makers must become intentional leaders – When I use the term leader, I am thinking of people who lead by example wherever they are, I am thinking of people who have influence in the life of someone else.
+Disciple-makers need to be intentional leaders – I am thinking of people who lead by example wherever they are, I am thinking of people who have influence in the life of someone else.

-That basically includes all of us.. .
+That basically means all of us… we all have people like that in our lives.
 And if we are disciples of Jesus, we are also called to disciple them.

 Here are three simple things you can do to become a more intentional leader: